 The two significant changes to 22 Tex.
 Admin.
 Code Chapter 216 proposed by the BON relates to acceptable content of CNE courses.

 First, the BON proposes CNE courses demonstrating a link between a nurse’s attitude and self-awareness and nursing practice and patient outcomes should be accepted.
 Research over the past decade has demonstrated that courses focusing on fatigue, resilience, moral distress, compassion fatigue, and nursing satisfaction have an impact on nursing practice, patient safety, and patient outcomes.
 The Nursing Practice Advisory Committee’s review of such evidence-based research lead to the determination the BON should accept CNE courses that educate nurses on the link between a their attitudes and patients’ outcomes.

 Second, the BON proposes that the prescriptive requirements relating to older adult and geriatric care be amended.
 The current rule mandates that information relating to elder abuse, age-related memory changes, disease processes, chronic conditions, and end of life issues be included in older adult and geriatric care CNE courses.
 The rule amendment expands the acceptable scope of information and is designed to make it easier for nurses to find CNE courses that will meet the rule’s requirements.
 The proposed rule provides that CNE courses relating to older adult and geriatric populations may include information on topical information related to elder abuse, age-related memory changes and disease processes, chronic conditions, end of life issues, health maintenance, and health promotion.

 The BON will consider the amendment proposals and vote on whether to adopt them in an upcoming Board meeting.
-To keep abreast of updates, you can visit the BON's web page on rule changes here.

 Issues with Your Texas Nursing License